Milnor fibre boundary of a non-isolated surface singularity: Examples. Resolution graphs of surface singularities

+\begin{remark} Note the negative sign in the (unusual) continued fraction expansion (\ref{eq:HCF}).
+Such an expression in the sequel will be called {\it Hirzebruch--Jung continued fraction}, and it will be denoted by $[k_1,k_2,\ldots,k_s]$.
+In the present work all continued fraction expansions are of this type. \end{remark} \ix{Hirzebruch--Jung continued fraction|textbf}

 \begin{bekezdes} Next, we wish to define a string which will be used systematically in the main result.
 Strangely enough, its Euler numbers will be deleted.
-Before providing the precise definition, let us give a reason for it.
+Before providing the precise definition, let us give a reason for it; see also \ref{1.3b}(4).

-Clearly, once we know all the multiplicities and the edge--decorations, all the Euler numbers can be recovered by (\ref{eq:2.2.1}).
+As we already mentioned, once we know all the multiplicities and edge decorations, all the Euler numbers can be recovered by (\ref{eq:2.2.1}).
 In the main construction, we will glue together graphs whose multiplicity systems on common parts agree, but under the gluings the Euler numbers might change.
-In particular, as `elementary blocks' of the gluing construction we consider graphs with multiplicity decorations, but no Euler numbers: their `correct' Euler numbers will be determined last after the gluing has been done and after deciding the edge--decorations. \end{bekezdes}
+In particular, as `elementary blocks' of the gluing construction we consider graphs with multiplicity decorations, but no Euler numbers: their `correct' Euler numbers will be determined last, after the gluing has been done and after deciding the edge--decorations. \end{bekezdes}